Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Motivating Online CO Problems

 In Online Knapsack problems the decision-maker observes $n$ (which is known) items arriving sequentially, each with value $v_i$ and size $s_i$ revealed upon arrival.
 A decision to either accept or reject the $i$-th item must be made \emph{immediately} when it arrives, and such decisions \emph{cannot be revoked}.
 At any time the accepted items should have their total size no larger than a known budget $B$.

 The goal of standard Online Knapsack is to maximize the total value of accepted items.
-In this paper, we study the decision version, denoted as OKD, whose goal is to maximize the \emph{probability} of total value reaching a known target $V$.
+In this paper, we study its decision version, whose goal is to maximize the \emph{probability} of total value reaching \emph{a known target $V$}.

 We assume that all values and sizes are sampled independently from two fixed distributions, namely $v_1, v_2, \ldots, v_n \iid F_v$ and $s_1, s_2, \ldots, s_n \iid F_s$.
-In \citet{paper_new_dog} the experiments were carried out with $F_v = F_s = \Unif_{[0, 1]}$, and we also study other distributions. \begin{remark} A challenge in OKD is the sparse reward: the only signal is reward $1$ when the total value of accepted items first exceeds $V$ (see the detailed formulation in Sec.\,\ref{sec_full_exp_okd}), unlike in Online Knapsack the reward of $v_i$ is given instantly after the $i$-th item is successfully accepted.
+In \citet{paper_new_dog} the experiments were carried out with $F_v = F_s = \Unif_{[0, 1]}$, and we also study other distributions. \begin{remark} A challenge in OKD is the sparse reward: the only signal is reward $1$ when the total value of accepted items first exceeds $V$ (see the detailed formulation in \Cref{sec_full_exp_okd}), unlike in Online Knapsack the reward of $v_i$ is given instantly after the $i$-th item is successfully accepted.
 This makes random exploration hardly get reward signals, necessitating Curriculum Learning. \end{remark}